ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     Get the number of decoder (top down) sub-layers at a given layer

     :param l: (int32) index of the layer.
-Must be greater than 0 as the first layer does not have regular predictors
+Must be greater than 0 as the first layer does not have regular decoders
     :rtype: (int32) number of input layers

 .. function:: Hierarchy.getNumEVisibleLayers(self, l)